manojeeva/manojeeva/README.md

 # Hi!
 I'm Manoj Kumar

-I'm a mobile developer and web developer unleashing the power of hybrid apps using Flutter, ReactNative and ReactJS
+I'm a mobile application developer, unleashing the power of hybrid apps using Flutter

 Let's teach others and learn more.
 <h3>Languages and Tools Used</h3>